Welcome to Muskegon!

-With your help of the Muskegon community, Kids’ Food Basket introduced our Sack Supper program at Martin Luther King Elementary in April 2012.
-Within less than two years, Kids’ Food Basket is serving nearly 600 children at two schools in Muskegon each weekday.
+With the help of the Muskegon community, Kids’ Food Basket introduced our Sack Supper program at Martin Luther King Elementary in April 2012.
+Within two years, Kids’ Food Basket is serving nearly 600 children at two schools in Muskegon each weekday!

 Childhood hunger affects the whole community - and the whole community is a part of the solution.
 Here are a few ways you can join the attack in Muskegon!